 Extension Details of the Leave

-In situations where an extension may be required, such as when dealing with an illness, extension details should be addressed fully, including:
+In situations where an extension may be required, such as when dealing with an illness, extension details should be addressed comprehensively, including:

 - How: how an extension should be requested (including whether the request must be in writing);

-- Timeframe: the date of the extension request in relation to the anticipated end date of the leave;
+- Timeframe: the date of the extension request about the anticipated end date of the leave;

 - Parties to the extension: identify all contacts who must receive notification regarding any requested extension;